gtasinato/gtasinato.github.io/README.md

 # GitHub Home Page

-This is the directory where I build my [homepage](https://gtasinato.github.io/) in GitHub.
+This is the repo where I build my [homepage](https://gtasinato.github.io/) in GitHub.